Paclitaxel-Coated PTA Balloon Catheter

-Freedom From TLR at 6 Months1
+Freedom From TLR at 12 Months*

 Similar Adverse Event and Serious Adverse Event rates between groups

-Freedom from TLR at 6 months
+- 91.9%² freedom from TLR at 6 months

 Impact of Paclitaxel Dose on Tissue Pharmacokinetics and Vascular Healing: A Comparative Drug Coated Balloon Study in the Familial Hypercholesterolemic Swine Model of Superficial Femoral In-Stent Restenosis.
 C.A.
 Gongora MD and all.